 The traditional work environment won’t be sustainable in the long run, especially for eCommerce businesses.
 These startups tend to grow fast.
 At that point, the need to hire customer service representatives, marketers, content creators, developers, and more arises.
 Going remote is the best way to get the best talent, reduce costs, and run a well-oiled machine.

 However, it doesn’t end there.
 While building a virtual workforce is right for your business, managing it is a different ball game.
 If you don’t do it right, you might start to rethink choosing a work-from-home staff.

 Don’t fret.
 You need some tips to point you in the right direction.
 So, how do you manage remote employees effectively?
 We’ll cover all the necessary pointers in this article.

 Stay in Touch

 It’s easy to lose sight of communication in a virtual office.
-In-person meetings are among the main things you don’t get to enjoy in a remote workplace.
-Besides, some issues can be resolved by simply walking over to a colleague’s desk.
+In-person meetings are among the main things you don’t enjoy in a remote workplace.
+Besides, some issues can be resolved by walking over to a colleague’s desk.

 There’s also that concern about physical touch.
 Social connection is one of the most valuable aspects of working in a traditional brick-and-mortar office.

 A Twingate study that surveyed more than 700 employees who transitioned to remote work reported that 45% of participants missed social, face-to-face office interactions.

 However, having a remote team doesn’t mean you can’t build a collaborative environment.
 So, while you can’t shake hands and clink coffee mugs, your virtual team can enjoy engaging interactions and share ideas.